frostyalce000/totoo-ba-backend/README.md

 - FastAPI for the excellent web framework
 - SQLAlchemy for the ORM
-- Google's Gemini for AI capabilities
+- Groq's Llama models for AI capabilities
 - All contributors to the open-source libraries used in this project